 (b) otherwise, the unimproved value of the land at midnight on 30 June immediately before that year.

-(3) The capped value of land cannot be used in determining the taxable value of the land for a financial year if the land is a lot that was created when land was subdivided in the financial year immediately before that year.
+(3) The capped value of land cannot be used in determining the taxable value of the land for a financial year if the land is a lot that was created when land was, in the financial year immediately before that year, subdivided, except if the or each subdivision in that financial year was carried out solely for the purpose of defining an area of land to be compulsorily taken or resumed.

+(4A) The reference in subclause (3) to the compulsory taking or resumption of land is a reference to the taking or resumption of land under an enactment relating to the compulsory acquisition of land, regardless of whether the owner of the land agreed to the taking or resumption.

 (4) The capped value of land at midnight on 30 June immediately before a financial year is —

 (a) if under section 43A the concessional value of the land was the value on which land tax on the land for the previous financial year was payable — the prescribed percentage, for the financial year, of the unimproved value of the land at midnight on 30 June immediately before that previous financial year;